1. Does the Value of a Cost Segregation Study Outweigh its Cost?

 The partner (really, partner team) should have expertise in two areas: construction engineering and taxes.
 You need expertise in construction engineering so that you can correctly identify all assets involved in the construction or renovation of the property.
 You need tax expertise not only in tax accounting, but also in all key aspects of corporate tax incentives.

-Furthermore, the partner should have expertise, and hopefully experience, in your industry.
+Furthermore, the partner should have the expertise, and hopefully experience, in your industry.
 For example, cost segregation opportunities and exposures differ by how the property will be used (technology, agriculture, gaming, etc.).
 You therefore should ask about the partner’s industry experience.
 Naturally, a partner with clients in your industry will have an advantage when bidding for your work.

 4. What Will the Final Deliverable Contain?